-This list is not comprehensive and does not include the variety of combinations available.
+This list is not comprehensive and does not include every variety of combinations available.
 Some countries and regions have developed varying degrees of resistance to some, so not all prophylaxis will be recommended for all areas.
 It is essential you speak to your GP or nurse practitioner who will be able to use your medical history and clinical judgement to determine which drug is right for you as an individual.

 Atovaquone plus Proguanil (also known as Malarone and a variety of brand names).

 The adult dose is one tablet taken once a day every day you are travelling, and the child dose is also once a day but at a lesser strength.
-It should be started two days before you travel and for a week after you return.
+It should be started two days before you travel and taken for a week after you return, and is recommended for periods of 28 days but can be used for up to a year.
 It is also relatively expensive compared to other anti malarial tablets so may be useful on shorter trips.

 Mefloquine (also known as Lariam and a variety of brand names).

 Serious side effects are rare, but do include depression, anxiety, psychosis and seizures, insomnia, panic attacks and hallucinations amongst others.
 Mefloquine has gained quite a bad reputation because of these side effects, but the benefits of taking the anti malarial outweigh the risks.
 Many people take this medication quite safely, but the side effects if you are susceptible to them are sever, so it is strongly recommended that you do a three week trial at least a month before you travel to test if you develop any side effects.

 Doxycycline (also known as Vibramycin D and a variety of brand names).

 It can cause increased susceptibility to sunburn in some people, as well as heartburn, stomach upset and thrush, and is not recommended for pregnant women or children under 12 at all.

 Chloraquine (also known as Avloclor and and a variety of brand names).

 There are a wide variety of potential side effects which may include nausea, diarrhoea, headache, rashes, skin itch, blurred vision, hair loss, dizziness, mood change, sun sensitivity or seizures.
 Those with kidney or liver disease should be assessed carefully before taking this medication and it is normally not recommended for long term use.

-The normal dose is a 200mg tablet daily and is generally safe for long term, extended use.
+The normal dose is a 200mg tablet daily and is generally safe for long term, extended use of up to 5 years.
 One or two doses should be taken before departure, continued throughout your trip and for 4 weeks afterwards.
 It is very important to complete the course.